 Me?
 My two little garden pools are a year-round source of activity for all manner of creatures, from frogs and snakes and salamanders to dragonflies, birds, various smallish mammals, and this summer, a very handsome gray fox.
 An unmown swath on the upper hillside is loaded with bugs, which means it’s also loaded with bigger insects (like voracious dragonflies) and birds.

 No answer, or feeling shy?
 You could just say “count me in” or something like that, and I will, but an answer is even better.
-I’ll draw two random winners (U.S. and Canada only) after entries close at midnight Monday, June 30.
+I drew two random winners (U.S. and Canada only) after entries closed at midnight Monday, June 30, 2014.
 Good luck–and good habitat gardening–to all.

 (Credits: Bench photo by Ricke Darke, from “The Living Landscape;” photo of Doug Tallamy in treetops from University of Delaware.
 Disclosure: Amazon affiliate links may yield a commission that I use to purchase books for future giveaways. )